Chart Color Schemes

 Infrastructure

-Aldinga Beach has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Aldinga Beach has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 7 projects that are likely to impact the area.
-Notable projects include Aldinga Master Planned Community by Villawood Properties, Main South Road Duplication Project (Stage 2) from Aldinga to Sellicks Beach, Aldinga Sports Park Master Plan Redevelopment, and Aldinga Central Shopping Centre Expansion.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified seven projects that could impact the area, with key ones being Aldinga Master Planned Community by Villawood Properties, Main South Road Duplication Project (Stage 2) from Aldinga to Sellicks Beach, redevelopment of Aldinga Sports Park Master Plan, and expansion of Aldinga Central Shopping Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.